Jenny's life was characterized by want.

 But more often then not she found herself just staring at the swaying leaves, lit up by the yellow light of the rising sun, and the old smooth trunk of the sycamore tree outside the window.
 FULL.
 OF.
 WANT.

 She knew of course that losing one's parents would be hard on anyone, but that was 22 years ago.
 She had been loved by good parents since then.
 They had paid for lots of counseling and by the end of high school she had found her groove in terms of worldly success.

 But there was still just a lot of want.
 She had wanted a husband, and she had found one.
 She strongly worked for the approval of her adopted parents, and they were so proud of her accomplishments.
 She should be okay, by all accounts.
 But she just still found herself gazing into the trees some mornings, crying, overwhelmed by want.

 This is the plight of all of us.
-We were connected to our source, our God at the beginning.
-And because of this world is sinful, full of distractions and busyness, self-help work arounds, and just ignoring the want, the hole is still there.
+We were connected to our source, our God at the beginning, walking with God in the Garden.
+And then we sinned and a distance was put between us.

 A very churchy thing that is said is that "there is a God-shaped hole inside of all of us."
 This desire we feel is our heavenly father that we were built to love but that we won't fully be with until we die.
 But until then we do our best to draw near for those moments of deep satisfaction.
 Have you found that communion with him lately?
 It's hard, it often takes desperation, intention, and time.
 At least those are some of the ingredients involved when I have found intimate times with him again.